mozilla/PRESC/docs/ml_copies.md

  * **Choice of copy model family**

 Every model family is able to shape the decision boundary in a different manner.
 If the goal is to carry out an exact copy of the original model with the lowest empirical fidelity error, it must be ensured that the copy model family has the ability to mimic the shape of the decision boundary in the same manner as the original model.
-For instance, decision tree classifiers describe decision boundaries with horizontal and vertical edges, but have a harder time to perfectly mimic models with slanted edges and viceversa, other model families may have a hard time mimicking such abrupt angles.
+For instance, decision tree classifiers describe decision boundaries with picewise constant boundaries, but have a harder time to perfectly mimic models with general linear boundaries and viceversa, other model families may have a hard time mimicking such abrupt angles.

 Conversely, if the goal of the copy is mainly to be able to replace the original model with a classifier of a similar or better performance, then the copy model family must have the ability to describe the inherent topology of the problem instead.
 In some cases, if the original model was not the best choice to describe the problem's inherent decision boundary, a good choice of the copy model family may even surpass the original in accuracy and yield a replacement capability larger than one.